ophilon/awesome-pods/CONTRIBUTING.md

 $ podman kube play kube.yaml
 ```

 ### 2. Create new kube.yaml from below template.
-May need some additional commands to build con tainers from code, see proper README.md.
+May need some additional commands to build containers from code, see proper README.md.

 ```
 $ cat kube.template.yaml